SAP/spartacus-docs/_pages/home/updating-to-version-2/technical-changes-version-2.md

 The component `AddressCardComponent` has been completely removed and is replaced by `CardComponent`.
 Use `CardComponent` instead.

-### Cart changes

-#### Storage sync mechanism change in multi cart
+### Storage sync mechanism change in multi cart

 Storage synchronization mechanism previously used to persist active cart id had some limitations that caused bugs on multi site stores (issue: [https://github.com/SAP/spartacus/issues/6215](https://github.com/SAP/spartacus/issues/6215)).
 Default storage sync configuration was removed from `MultiCartStoreModule`.
 Instead state persistence mechanism have been added for multi cart to provide the same behavior and to support multi site stores.
 It is build on top of `StatePersistenceService`.
 This is a new and recommended way to synchronize state to browser storage.
 Head to docs (TODO: add link to state persistence doc when it will be published) for more information.

-#### Cart state and selectors removed
+### Cart state and selectors removed

 We are replacing old `cart` store feature (`CART_DATA`, `StateWithCart`, `CartsState`, `CART_FEATURE`, `CartState`) along with it's selectors (`CartSelectors`) with new cart state available in previous version under `multi-cart`.
 We recommend working with `ActiveCartService` and `MultiCartService` which uses under the hood new `cart` store feature.
 It allows us to support more carts (eg. wishlist, saved carts).

-#### Typed payloads in ngrx actions
+### Typed payloads in NgRx actions

-To avoid one type of bugs (missing parameters) when dispatching ngrx actions we added types to their payload.
+To avoid one type of bugs (missing parameters) when dispatching NgRx actions we added types to their payload.
 We want to be sure that we always have all required parameters.
 Additionally with types creating new actions is easier, as you get better editor support when specifying payload.

 List of actions with changed payload type: `CartAddEntry`, `CartAddEntrySuccess`, `CartRemoveEntry`, `CartRemoveEntrySuccess`, `CartUpdateEntry`, `CartUpdateEntrySuccess`, `AddEmailToCartSuccess`, `MergeCartSuccess`, `CartAddEntryFail`, `CartRemoveEntryFail`, `CartUpdateEntryFail`, `CartRemoveVoucherFail`, `CartRemoveVoucherSuccess`, `CartAddVoucherFail`, `CartAddVoucherSuccess`, `CreateCart`, `CreateCartFail`, `CreateCartSuccess`, `LoadCart`, `LoadCartFail`, `LoadCartSuccess`, `LoadWishList`, `LoadWishListSuccess`, `AddEmailToCart`, `AddEmailToCartFail`, `MergeCart`, `DeleteCartFail`, `ClearCheckoutDeliveryModeFail`.